rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 [Physme] is not your typical physics engine.
 It doesn't exactly simulate real world physics and it never will.
 Instead it has only two goals:

-- To provide satisfying real-time dynamics for 2D and 3D games
+- To provide satisfying real-time dynamics for 2D and 3D games.
-- To have a simple to use API
+- To have a simple to use API.

 Physme will only work with [bevy] and is not made to support other game engines.
 The current release supports bevy 0.2, but work is being done to support bevy 0.3.